 - All visitors must complete and bring a copy of the Catholic Health Visitor Form;

-- All visitors will be required to complete a health screening (questions and temperature check), wear a medical-grade face mask at all times (provided by hospital if needed – no personal cloth masks permitted), clean their hands with soap/water/hand sanitizer before entering and after leaving a patient room, and practice social distancing throughout the visit;
+- All visitors will be required to complete a health screening (questions and temperature check), wear a face mask at all times, clean their hands with soap/water/hand sanitizer before entering and after leaving a patient room, and practice social distancing throughout the visit;

-- Visitation is not permitted for patients receiving care on a restricted COVID unit, subject to end-of-life exceptions.
+- Visitation is not permitted for COVID patients, subject to end-of-life exceptions.
 Virtual visits are available for patients diagnosed with COVID-19;

-We understand how difficult it can be to not be able to a visit loved when they are in the hospital and apologize for any inconvenience this may cause.
-These restrictions are in place to help limit the spread of COVID-19 in our community and protect the health and well-being of our patients and care staff.
-If you have a loved one in the hospital, you can be connected to their room phone by calling (716) 447-6100.
+We understand that it may be difficult to have limited visitation and apologize for any inconvenience this may cause.
+These limitations are in place to help protect the health and well-being of our patients are care staff while COVID-19 is still present in our community.
+If you have loved one in the hospital and cannot visit, you can be connected to their room phone by calling (716) 447-6100.

 Please let a member of our care team know if you have any additional questions.
 These guidelines are in place for everyone’s safety.

 We reserve the right to alter them or make exceptions at the discretion of our care team.
 Visitors who do not comply, will be asked to leave.

 Visitors will not be discriminated against on the basis of age, race, color, national origin, religion, sex, gender identity, sexual orientation or disability.

 Visitor Photo Pass